lucapette/lucapette.github.com/_drafts/go-docker-and-a-ci-server.markdown

   command.

 When I push to master, gitlab-ci will run the script that is running a docker command that runs my tests.

-I find it **awesome** that I can **really** run my tests on the CI server without having to install anything related to the code I'm testing, not *even* the programming language I'm using for the project.
-My only dependency on the server is docker itself and I think this is a very good trade-off.
-I'm currently in the process of making the test suite more robust, that will result in having more dependencies like a real influxdb server.
-And I can already foresee how funny it will be to [link](http://docs.docker.io/en/latest/use/working_with_links_names/) my containers for running the tests.
+After crafting all this process, I find it **awesome** that I'm ***really** able to run my tests on the CI server without having to install anything related to the code I'm testing, not *even* the programming language I'm using for the project, since my only dependency on the server is docker itself.
+I think this is a very good trade-off.

+The next step, which I'm currently working in, is making the test suite more robust.
+That will result in having more dependencies like a real influxdb server.
+Moreover, I can already foresee how funny it will be to [link](http://docs.docker.io/en/latest/use/working_with_links_names/) my containers for running the tests.